wektafid/RealEstateDataCollectBS4/readme.txt

-From the biggest Hungarian real estate site (ingatlan.com) the data is downloaded with BS4.
+The data is downloaded with BS4 from the biggest Hungarian real estate site (ingatlan.com).

-Error handling built in, because some of the ad are out of date in the minute of the code running.
+There's built-in error handling, because some of the ads are out of date in the minute of the code running.

-Because parsing such big ammount of data could cause some problems on the site, sleep timers are added to the code.
+Since parsing such big amount of data could cause some problems on the site, sleep timers are added to the code.

-The "Terms and Conditions" of the page strictly forbids to use parsing solutions on the page, the test run was succesfull, but had to stop it after a few trials.
+The "Terms and Conditions" of the site strictly forbids the use of parsing solutions on the page, the test run was successful, but had to stop it after a few trials.

-The data wich was downloaded from the page as test was deleted.